Garth Ennis: UK work

 Ennis began his comic-writing career on his nineteenth birthday in 1989, with the series Troubled Souls in the British anthology Crisis.
 Illustrated by Ennis's friend John McCrea, as living in Northern Ireland meant he did not require reference material for the Belfast-based series, it tells the story of a young, apolitical Protestant man caught up by fate in the violence of the Irish Troubles.
 It spawned a sequel, For a Few Troubles More, a broad comedy featuring two supporting characters from Troubled Souls, Dougie and Ivor.
 In 1997, American publisher Caliber released Dicks, serving as another Dougie and Ivor adventure.
 Several follow-ups featuring these characters were subsequently published by Avatar Press.

 In explaining why he chose to write Troubled Souls as his debut comics work, Ennis explained, "It was the kind of thing that was doing well at the time.
 I ought to be completely clear and say that, with hindsight, what Troubled Souls really represented was naked ambition.
 It was a direct attempt to get published.
 And that was the road that seemed most likely to lead me to success."

 Another series for Crisis was True Faith, a religious satire inspired by his school days, drawn by Warren Pleece.
 A collected edition was issued in 1990 but a series of complaints from churches and religious groups led to it being quickly withdrawn from sale.
 It was republished in 1997 by the U.S. DC Comics imprint Vertigo.
 The plot follows an atheist teenager attending Christian school.
 After publicly insulting his classmates' religion to get back at a girl he was interested in who did not return his romantic feelings, the boy attracts the attention of a maltheist and is coerced into helping him murder clergy and bomb churches.
 Following the death of the maltheist, the book ends with the atheistic hero willingly carrying out a shooting at his Christian school.
 In the introduction to the Vertigo edition, Ennis described this as wish-fulfillment.
 Shortly after, Ennis began to write for the UK comics series 2000 AD, and later wrote stories for the title's flagship character, Judge Dredd, taking over from creator John Wagner for several years.
-Ennis's Dredd stories include "Muzak Killer", a pastiche of mainstream pop music; "Emerald Isle", a tongue-in-cheek story set in Ennis's native Ireland; and the 20-part "Judgment Day".
+Ennis's Dredd stories include "Muzak Killer", a satirical attack on mainstream pop music; "Emerald Isle", a tongue-in-cheek story set in Ennis's native Ireland; and the 20-part "Judgment Day".
 Ennis also contributed the story "Time Flies", with artist Philip Bond, dealing with time-travel paradoxes and Nazis.

 In 2001, following much work in the United States, Ennis briefly returned to UK comics to write the Judge Dredd story "Helter Skelter".
 Ennis said afterward there was "not a hope" to his returning to writing Dredd as he was generally not happy with his run.
 "I'm too close to Dredd.
 I like him too much.
 I can't tamper with the formula; nor can I take the piss the way I do with superheroes".